csterritt/worker-d1-drizzle/README.md

 ##### Dev-only routes and flags

 Several routes and configuration toggles are intended only for development and testing and are marked in the code with `// PRODUCTION:REMOVE` or `// PRODUCTION:UNCOMMENT`.
 Ensure these are not enabled in production builds.
 The `prod_deploy.sh` script runs the `clean-for-production.rb` script, which removes all dev-only routes and flags.
+Note that the `prod_deploy.sh` script is currently untested, and probably broken.

 #### Development execution